Chart Color Schemes

 Baranduda - Leneva features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 83.2% of all households, including 42.1% couples with children, 30.1% couples without children, and 10.4% single parent families.
-Non-family households account for 16.8%, with lone person households at 14.6% and group households comprising 2.1%.
-The median household size is 2.9 people, which is larger than the Rest of Vic. average of 2.4.
+Non-family households comprise the remaining 16.8%, with lone person households at 14.6% and group households at 2.1%.
+The median household size is 2.9 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households